 Leicester Comedy Festival’s annual competition for the finest up and coming comedians, aged 55+

-- Pete Teckman (55) from Northampton crowned Silver Stand Up of the Year 2017.
+- Fred Ferenczi (63) from Aylesbury crowned Silver Stand Up of the Year 2018.

-- Twenty comedians aged 55 – 81 were shortlisted to perform and 8 comedians took to the stage to compete for the coveted title.
+- Fifteen comedians aged 55 – 72 were shortlisted to perform and 8 comedians took to the stage to compete for the coveted title.

-Pete Teckman was crowned Silver Stand Up of the Year 2017 on Thursday 23rd February, seeing off fierce competition from up and up and coming comedians aged between 55 and 81.
+- Fred Ferenczi was crowned Silver Stand Up of the Year 2018 on Thursday 22nd February, seeing off fierce competition from up and up and coming comedians aged between 55 and 72.

-The contestants each performed their 5 minute sets in front of the crowd and the judging panel; BBC radio presenter Monica Winfield, Martyn Allison from Big Difference Company and Louise Grainger from Equity union.
+- The contestants each performed their 5 minute sets in front of the crowd and the judging panel; Martin Ballard (BBC Leicester), Martyn Allison (Chair of Big Difference Company) and Nicola Ward (comedy promoter).

 Leicester Comedy Festival is renowned for nurturing new voices in comedy, and offering audiences the opportunity to be among the first to spot the stars of tomorrow.
 As well as the Silver Stand Up competition, the prestigious Leicester Mercury Comedian of the Year award has launched many of today’s comedy heroes, with Johnny Vegas, Miles Jupp and Rhod Gilbert all previous winners.

 The full list of shortlisted Silver Stand Up 2018 comedians were…

 Debra Heighton, Leicester (62)

 Baldy, Brockham (55)